schowdhuri/uport-devdocs/markdown/docs/overview/requestingtransactions.md

 uPort allows you to send a request to your users, asking them to sign an Ethereum transaction.
 Your dApp creates the Ethereum Transaction before sending it to a user's uPort mobile app through the Ethereum Transaction Request Flow.

+Our tutorials have been tailored based on the type of solution you seek.
+The following are the two main categories:

+* Server-side dApp
+  * If you’re building a server-side app using uPort Credential + uPorts Transports, then this is the appropriate solution for you.
+* Web3 dApp
+  * If you’re building your app using uPort Connect; the default, quick start implementation to integrate with uPort, then this is the appropriate solution for you.